adrianmoya/es-docs.behat.org/en/source/behat/hooks.rst

 Scenario Hooks
 --------------

-``beforeScenario`` hooks will be run before the first step of each scenario:
+``beforeScenario`` hooks are executed before the first step of each scenario:

 .. code-block:: php